inkdropapp/docs-old/pages/manual/extend-inkdrop-with-plugins.md

 ## Activating plugins

-Go to `Preferences > Plugins`, you can activate/deactivate plugins by toggling a switch on the left of the plugin name here.
+Go to `Preferences > Plugins` (macOS) or `File > Settings` (Windows and Linux), you can activate/deactivate plugins by toggling a switch on the left of the plugin name here.

 ![Activating Plugins](/manual/06-plugins-preferences_activating.png)